What’s the Difference Between a 403(b) and a Roth IRA?

 |Are qualified distributions taxed?||Yes||No (if not qualified, distribution may be taxable in part)|

-|Annual individual contribution limit||$19,500 for 2020 (plus catch-up contributions up to $6,500 for those age 50 and older)||The lesser of:
+|Annual individual contribution limit||$22,500 for 2023 (plus catch-up contributions up to $7,500 for those age 50 and older)||The lesser of:

-• $6,000 (individuals 50 and older may contribute $7,000) or
+• $6,500 (individuals 50 and older may contribute $7,500) or

 • Total annual compensation

-|Are early withdrawals allowed?||Depends on individual plan terms and may be subject to a 10% penalty||Yes, though account earnings may be subject to 10% penalty if funds are withdrawn before account owner is 59.5 years old.|
+|Are early withdrawals allowed?||Depends on individual plan terms and may be subject to a 10% penalty||Yes, though account earnings may be subject to a 10% penalty if funds are withdrawn before account owner is 59 ½|

 |Plan administered by||Employer||The individual’s chosen financial institution|

-|Investment options||Determined by employer plan||Up to the individual, though certain types of investments (collectibles, life insurance) are prohibited|
+|Investment options||Employee chooses based on investments available through the plan||Up to the individual, though certain types of investments (collectibles, life insurance) are prohibited|

-|Fees||Varies depending on individual plan terms||Varies depending on account type/product and financial institution|
+|Fees||Varies depending on plan terms and investments||Varies depending on financial institution and investments|

 |Portability||As with other employee-sponsored plans, individual must roll their account into another fund or cash out when switching employers||Yes|

-Potential Benefits of a 403(b) and a Roth IRA
+Pros and Cons of a 403(b) and a Roth IRA

 Pros of 403(b)

-• Contributions are automatically deducted by an employer from the individual’s paycheck, which can make it easier to save
+• Contributions are automatically deducted by an employer from the individual’s paycheck, which can make it easier to save.

-• If an individual earns less money annually in retirement than during their working years, deferring taxes may mean they ultimately pay less
+• If an individual earns less money annually in retirement than during their working years, deferring taxes may mean they ultimately pay less in taxes.

-• Greater annual contribution limit
+• Higher annual contribution limit than a Roth IRA.